andrewdyer/react-hoc-toolkit/README.md

 Licensed under the [MIT license](https://opensource.org/licenses/MIT) and is free for private or commercial projects.

+## ✨ Introduction

+React HOC Toolkit is a lightweight and easy-to-use library that provides a collection of useful Higher-Order Components (HOCs) for enhancing your React components.

 ## 📥 Installation

 To install this package use npm: